• myAccount

 Cost Comparison

-When it comes to cleaning up spills, wiping down surfaces, and other industry maintenance, towels are a staple.
-But with the rise of environmental concerns, many businesses are considering a switch from disposable to reusable towels.
+Towels are a staple, when it comes to cleaning up spills, wiping down surfaces, and other industry maintenance.
+But with the rise of environmental concerns, many businesses are considering switching from disposable to reusable towels.
 While disposables may seem convenient and cost-effective, they can actually end up costing more in the long run, both financially and environmentally.
-On the other hand, reusable towels and towel services not only save you money, but also help reduce waste and promote sustainability.
+On the other hand, reusable towels and towel services save you money while also reducing waste and promoting sustainability.
 In this article, we’ll answer two simple questions:

 1. How much does a towel cleaning service cost?